 Support Through Every Step

-Before the procedure begins, you will have an intravenous inserted and will be given medication to help with anxiety, to help you relax and to help with pain.
+Aspiration abortion: Before the procedure begins, you will have an intravenous (IV) inserted and will be given medication to help with anxiety, to help you relax and to help with pain.
 You will be sedated but you will not be totally asleep.
 A local anaesthetic is also administered to the cervix.
-Some women will still have menstrual-type cramps during the procedure and these cramps can continue for an hour or more.
-While you might experience some discomfort during or after the procedure, most women find that it is controllable and does not last very long.
-(Some women elect to have the procedure without sedation and do so without any problems.)
+Some people will still have menstrual-type cramps during the procedure and these cramps can continue for an hour or more.
+While you might experience some discomfort during or after the procedure, most people find that it is controllable and does not last very long.
+(Some people elect to have the procedure without sedation and do so without any problems.)

-When abortion was illegal it was a very unsafe procedure.
+Aspiration Abortion: When abortion was illegal it was a very unsafe procedure.
 This is because people often did the procedure under unsanitary conditions or with no medical training.
 However, since legalization, abortion has become one of the safest surgical procedures available.
-In the first three months (first trimester), 97% of women report no complications, 2.5% report minor problems that can be handled in a doctor’s office and less than 0.5% require hospitalization for complications.
-To put this in perspective, abortion is much safer than pregnancy and childbirth.
+In the first three months (first trimester) of pregnancy, 97% of people report no complications, 2.5% report minor problems that can be handled in a doctor’s office and less than 0.5% require hospitalization for complications.
+To put this in perspective, abortion is at least 10 times safer than pregnancy and childbirth.
 Complication rates are a little higher in the second trimester, but the procedure remains very safe.